GDevelopApp/GDevelop-documentation/docs/gdevelop5/extensions/crazy-games-ad-api/details.md

 !!! warning

     When testing your game in CrazyGames' QA Tool, midgame ads won’t work, only the reward ads.
 You must really submit your game in their Developer environment.
-After thi, tesst again in the QA Tool.
+After this, test again in the QA Tool.
 The ads should now work.
 This is the only way to test midgame ads ads in your game.

 ![](crazy-games-video-ad-action.png)